Instructor Jobs at Texas State University with Visa Sponsorship

 Which visa types are commonly used for Instructor roles at Texas State University?

-Texas State sponsors several visa categories for Instructor positions, including H-1B, TN for Canadian and Mexican nationals, J-1 for visiting or exchange teaching appointments, and F-1 OPT and CPT for students completing degrees.
+Texas State sponsors several visa categories for Instructor positions, including H-1B, TN visa for Canadian and Mexican nationals, J-1 visa for visiting or exchange teaching appointments, and F-1 OPT and CPT for students completing degrees.
 For longer-term or tenure-track-adjacent instructional roles, the university may also initiate EB-2 or EB-3 Green Card sponsorship through the PERM labor certification process with the DOL.

 What qualifications does Texas State University expect for Instructor positions?